8 Steps to Acing an Interview with Anxiety

 Which one would you hire, the one that gave all the examples?
 Probably not, he sounds like he’s overcompensating.

 I know you aren’t reading this article to become a driving instructor.
-You want to crush interviews.
-I just needed to point out why talking too much isn’t worth it. heck maybe even the guy from the second example is a better driver.
+I just needed to point out why talking too much isn’t worth it.
+Heck maybe even the guy from the second hypothetical example is a better driver.

 Even though I still wouldn’t trust him as much as the first because he exposed an error about himself by speaking too much.
 The more you say, the more that can be used against you.

 Remember, the real-world rewards those that can adapt their environment.
 When it comes to an interview everything is personal.
 Especially depending on the job.
-The economy is in shambles, the only way skill trumps personality is if you possess a skill that is extremely high in demand, and difficult to find (Programmer, Doctor, Crane Operator etc.)
+The economy is in shambles, skill does not completely trumps personality.
+Unless possessing a skill that is extremely high in demand, and/or difficult to find (Programmer, Doctor, Crane Operator etc.)

-Or A waiter that can joke around with you greets you with a warm smile, is a die-hard fan of your favorite sports team, and shares similar interests (movies, religion, culture).
-I guess this depends on the person, but most would choose the latter in this situation.
+A waiter that can joke around with you greets you with a warm smile.
+A die-hard fan of your favorite sports team.
+Sharing similar interests (movies, religion, culture).

 Entry level Jobs with a high margin for error are personality focused.